 Section 1: Board of Directors

-The Board of Directors shall consist of the President, President-Elect, the immediate Past President, the Secretary, and the Regional Directors.
+The Board of Directors shall consist of the President, President-Elect, the immediate Past President, the Secretary/Treasurer, and the Regional Representatives.
 It shall be responsible for the general direction of the Association's business including the scheduling and planning of programs, budgeting and disbursement of funds, adoption of policy, and the initiation of projects consistent with the purpose of the Association.
 It may contract for the services of an Executive Director and such other persons as are necessary to carry out the direction of the Board of Directors.
 The affirmative vote of five members of the Board of Directors is required to approve any action.

 The Section 2: Election of Officers

-Section 3: Regional Directors
+Section 3: Regional Representatives

 Section 4: The President